rdz-oss/BattyBirdNET-Analyzer/README.md

 ``` sh
 python3 segments.py --audio path/to/input/audio --results path/to/input/audio/results --o path/to/input/audio/segments
 ```
-If you have put your files in the folder 'put-your-files-here', the you can use
+If you have put your files in the folder 'put-your-files-here', you can use
 ``` sh
 python3 segments.py
 ```